Imagine if we were swans? We’d croak when our partner died. No fun.

 JUST KIDDING, MOMMA!
 CALL ME!

 Maybe better to call it Extreme Chemistry Which May Become Soul Matey If You Both Share The Same Level Of Interest In One Another And The Timing Is Right And You Become A Team Who Communicates Well And Laughs At The Same Things And Shares Secrets And Then With Time You Know You Are Indeed Soul Matey, Marty for short.
-As in: Do you have the right Marty with this piece?
+As in: Is this your Marty?

 A while back, I wrote this while trying to understand sexual chemistry, and I returned to it this morning to see if I still believed it, which I do.
 (I mean…who needs to evolve when the word coincé is so elegant?)